dannyramirezgd/Challenge-1/README.md

 Replaced all div and other non semantic labels to more appropriate HTML Semantic labels and also changed the CSS selectors to match the new semantic elements
 Add accessibility options for images by adding alt info Ensured all navigation links worked correctly
+Also cleaned up some extra code in the CSS style sheet